-Why it’s good Alex Garland said “no” to ‘Annihilation’ sequel
+Why it’s good Alex Garland said “no” to an ‘Annihilation’ sequel

 When Alex Garland’s acclaimed sci-fi horror Annihilation hit Netflix early last year, the praise poured in, hailing it an intelligent film that incorporates poetic mythology and body horror while providing imagery that is equal parts chilling and dreamlike.